hsp8412/hsp8412/README.md

 My hobbies:

+- Ukelele (strumming & singing)
-- Watching sitcoms (HIMYM, The IT Crowd, Friends, TBBT, etc.)
+- Watching sitcoms (HIMYM, The IT Crowd, Friends, TBBT, Modern Family)
-- Hiking (That's why I love Calgary and Alberta!)
+- Hiking (Banff!)
 - Traveling (Taking a trip around the world is my dream)
 - Postcrossing!
 (Please contact me if you are also a postcrosser)

 What I'm working on recently:

-- Learning Blue Prism
 - Learning GraphQL and Next.js
-- Leetcode (Painful and enjoyable at the same time)
+- Leetcode (So much pain)
 - Trying to hit the gym 3 times a week

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=hsp8412&layout=compact&hide=css,assembly&langs_count=10)](https://github.com/anuraghazra/github-readme-stats)